 If you’re interested in organizing your own networkinggathering, here are five strategies you can use to curate your attendees andbring a fascinating mix of people together.

 People will attend your event if it focuses on solving a problemthey already have (or will have in the future).
 For example, if you want tobuild credibility as a building renovator convene events that educate attendeeson the best practice renovation techniques in your chosen niche.

 Decide if your event will have a theme.

-to convene guests who may not know each other, but have something in common.
+One way to guarantee attendees have something to talk about isto convene guests who may not know each other, but have something in common.
 Using the previous example, you might focus onall the architects and building designers at one event, and a second eventfocused on retail customers.

 Consider recruiting a co-host.

 But what if you feel like you don’t know enough people toinvite?
 Think about non-competing businesses that have the same customer as youand are also interested in growing their business and reinforcing theircredibility in the market.
 This will also have the effect of increasing thecredibility and appeal to the audience of the event as it won’t be as easilyperceived as a marketing stunt.
 This enables us to take pressure off at theevent (there are two people who can make sure the conversation is movingsmoothly), as well as cross-pollinate our social networks and meet new people.

 Leverage existing contacts to build your guest list.